Academic AdvisingBack To Top

 - The plan will be monitored and evaluated at the end of each term.

-- Should the student be on a multiple term plan and the student is satisfying that plan at the end of each term, the student will not be RWAR'd or SAP'd, regardless of the quantitative or qualitative record of the student.
+- Should the student be on a multiple term plan and the student is satisfying that plan at the end of each term, the student will not be RWAR'd or SAP'd, regardless of the GPA of the student.

-- Should the student not fulfill all of his/her academic obligations as outlined in the plan, a determination will be made as to whether the College Academic Alert process applies (see number 5 below).
+- Should the student not fulfill all of his/her academic obligations as outlined in the plan, a determination will be made as to whether the College Academic Alert process applies (see number 5 below); however, the student will be coded as failure to maintain SAP.

 If the appeal is denied by the college of the student's primary major:

-- In order to be considered for an internal transfer, the student must submit the RWAR/SAP appeal along with the Internal Transfer form.
-The internal transfer decision of the dean or dean's designee is final.
+- The internal transfer decision of the dean or dean's designee is final.

 - If the appeal is granted and the student is admitted to a new college, the new college will create an academic plan and the same monitoring and obligations for the student apply as described above.